Three-State Light/Dark Theme Switch

 }

-A working example of this can be found below.
+A working example lives below.

 The code is also available for the above project.